saisuryachandraprasad/test_docs/docs/Knowledge Base/using-global-analyst/workforce-estimation-model-wemo.md

 All postings are translated and classified to enable consistent cross-country analysis.
 After collection, government data and job postings are mapped to shared classification systems, including

-* International Standard Classification of Occupations (ISCO)
+* International Standard Classification of Occupations (ISCO) ----- cross link TBD
-* Lightcast Occupation Taxonomy (LOT)
+* Lightcast Occupation Taxonomy (LOT) ----- cross link TBD
-* Lightcast Administrative Areas (LAA)
+* Lightcast Administrative Areas (LAA) ----- cross link TBD

 ## Methodology

 The following steps describe how WEMo produces workforce estimates.
-Note that this process excludes the creation of LOT and LAA themselves, although both are essential to WEMo.
+Note that this process excludes the creation of ***LOT** and **LAA*** themselves, although both are essential to WEMo.   --------cross link TBD

 **Step 1**: **Standardizing Local Taxonomies**